DWI Lawyers Fighting for You in Raleigh

 Grossly Aggravating Factors

-If there are no grossly aggravating factors present your DWI cannot, as a matter of law, be a level 1A,1 or 2; therefore your DWI must be a level 3,4 or 5.
-To determine the level we look at whether there are aggravating factors and mitigating factors and balance them out.
+If there are no grossly aggravating factors present, your DWI cannot, as a matter of law, be a level 1A,1, or 2; therefore, your DWI must be a level 3, 4, or 5.
+To determine the level, we look at whether there are aggravating factors and mitigating factors and balance them out.

-If there are more aggravating factors the DWI is a level 3.
-If there are more mitigating factors the DWI is a level 5.
+If there are more aggravating factors, the DWI is a level 3.
+If there are more mitigating factors, the DWI is a level 5.
 If they tie, the DWI is a level 4.

-Aggravating & Mitigating Factors
+Aggravating and Mitigating Factors

-Aggravating Factors include a blood alcohol level of 0.15, causing an accident without severe injury, and having two or more traffic violations on your record that don’t involve impaired driving, having a license that was revoked for something other than a DWI or a DWI conviction older than 7 years.
+Aggravating Factors include a blood alcohol level of 0.15, causing an accident without severe injury, having two or more traffic violations on your record that don’t involve impaired driving, and having a license that was revoked for something other than a DWI or a DWI conviction older than 7 years.

 Penalties for DWI Convictions in North Carolina